MOIMOB/drinkable/README.md

 ## Contributing

 ### Translation

 If you want to add a new language to the app follow these steps.
 The best experience is to clone the repo and run the web code.

 There is currently two files that you can translate `translation.json` is used for overall app translations, this file is required `ingredients.json` is used for ingredient translations, this file is optional but highly appreciated

 #### Add a new Folder

 Under src/locales add a folder with your languages ISO Code.
 For example if you want to add Swedish translation you add a folder called 'sv'

 #### Copy content

 Copy `locales/en/translation.json` into your new folder.
 Example `locales/sv/translation.json`

 Copy `locales/en/ingredients.json` into your new folder.
 Example `locales/sv/ingredients.json`

 #### Translate

 Now edit the file and replace the english words with your language of choice.

 #### Add Language to selection

-Locate `src/modules/settings/settings.ts`
+Locate `src/data/languages.ts`

 Add your language to this array.

 ```
-public languages = [
+const languages = [
     { value: undefined, name: 'English' },
     { value: 'de', name: 'Deutsch' },
     { value: 'sv', name: 'Svenska' },
     { value: 'it', name: 'Italiano' },
+    { value: 'es', name: 'Español' },
+    { value: 'ca', name: 'Català' }
 ];
 ```